ryo-ohki-code/sideshift-payment-integration-node/README.md

 ```
 setupSideShiftWebhook(WEBSITE_URL, process.env.SIDESHIFT_SECRET);
 ```
+setupSideShiftWebhook will set the webhook once and save the response into a file.

+To delete a webhook

 ## Custom Integration Guide
 Use getSettlementData() to get all necessary data:

 **getSettlementData(amountFiat, depositCoinNetwork)**:
 The getSettlementData function is an asynchronous settlement calculator that determines the appropriate settlement amount, address, and exchange rate for cryptocurrency shift operations based on fiat deposit amounts and deposit coin-network.